 5. Airline mile earning cards

 So in some circles credit cards are a bad thing.
 But if you want to travel and travel cheap and often, you’re a moron if you don’t have a travel credit card.
 Most travel cards offer a sign up incentive.
-Here’s how I use travel gift cards.
+Here’s how I use travel cards.
 I look for cards that offer high sign up incentive- More than 1 point per $ spent, more than 20,000 miles, and a low spend requirement to obtain that incentive as well as a waived or no fee for the first year.
-I also will not purchase a card that will require more than $1500 per month spending to obtain the incentive.
+I also will not get a card that will require more than $1500 per month spending to obtain the incentive.
 So for example, my husband and I just got the Chase Sapphire Preferred card.
 When we spend $4000 in the first 3 months.
 We pay all our bills through the card then pay them back to the card at the end of the month.
 When the year is up we cancel the card and get a new one.

 50,000 Miles is enough for about $500-600 in flights!
 That’s all your airfare!

 There are a lot of other cards out there Capital One and Amex have some great ones.
-However if you’re interested in the Chase Sapphire card (which has been my favorite so far) click here to get your 50,000 rewards points!
+However, if you’re interested in the Chase Sapphire card (which has been my favorite so far) click here to get your 50,000 rewards points!

 As I said, this list isn’t all encompassing but if you take even some of these tools and save some money then it’s helped!
-I wish so much that the largest obstacle to travel wasn’t expense.
-I think there are a lot of people who perceive that it has to be this massively expensive thing, and honestly, with some planning, determination and research it can be the same cost as a weekend getaway.
+I wish so much that the largest obstacle to travel wasn’t an expense.
+I think there are a lot of people who perceive that it has to be this massively expensive thing, and honestly, with some planning, determination, and research it can be the same cost as a weekend getaway.